magneticio/vamp.io/content/documentation/guides/getting-started-tutorial.md

 Make sure you have Vamp installed.
 The quickest way to do this is to check out the [quick start](/quick-start/)

-Please follow the tutorial in the predescribed steps:
+Please follow the tutorial in the following steps:

 [1.
 Deploying your first blueprint](/documentation/guides/getting-started-tutorial/1-deploying/)